How Perps Trading Works

 openCloseFeeUsd = tradeSizeUsd * baseFeeBpsDecimals

-This code snippet contains an example on calculating open and close base fees programatically.
+This code snippet contains an example on calculating open and close base fees programmatically.

 Price Impact Fee